University of Bristol

 This pathway is taught in an international centre of excellence in teaching, research and educational technology.
 The tutors on the course are world-class academics with excellent research records in the field of education, technology and society.

-A UK undergraduate honours degree (or equivalent qualification) and normally some appropriate professional experience, which may include voluntary work or internships, as well as paid employment.
+MSc: A good UK undergraduate honours degree (or equivalent qualification) and normally some appropriate professional experience, which may include voluntary work or internships, as well as paid employment.